Chapter 4: Construction Details, Section 81: Miscellaneous Traffic Control Devices

 - Refer to Section 95, “Epoxy,” of the Standard Specifications for epoxy adhesive specifications.

-- Review the contractor’s proposed method of controlling traffic and ensure that all the specified components of any required traffic control system are in place.
+- Review the contractor’s proposed method of controlling traffic and verify that all the specified components of any required traffic control system are in place.

 - Order and obtain the Department-furnished material identified in the specifications.

 - Verify that delineators, pavement markers, and adhesive material are listed on Form CEM-3101, “Notice of Materials to Be Used.”

 - Refer to Section 6-202, “Responsibilities for Acceptance of Manufactured or Fabricated Materials and Products,” of this manual for additional information.

 Review the delineator list shown on the plans, and inform the contractor of any changes, preferably before material is ordered.
 Part 3, "Markings," of the California Manual of Uniform Traffic Control Devices (California MUTCD), provides design details for delineators.

 - Take samples, when necessary, in accordance with the sampling frequency tables in Chapter 6, “Sampling and Testing,” of this manual.